dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Recommendations

 * `async/await` and `Task` based service resolution is not supported.
-C# does not support asynchronous constructors; therefore, the recommended pattern is to use asynchronous methods after synchronously resolving the service.
+C# does not support asynchronous constructors.
+The recommended pattern is to use asynchronous methods after synchronously resolving the service.
 * Avoid storing data and configuration directly in the service container.
 For example, a user's shopping cart shouldn't typically be added to the service container.
 Configuration should use the [options pattern](xref:fundamentals/configuration/options).
 Similarly, avoid "data holder" objects that only exist to allow access to some other object.
 It's better to request the actual item via DI.

-* Avoid static access to services (for example, statically-typing [IApplicationBuilder.ApplicationServices](xref:Microsoft.AspNetCore.Builder.IApplicationBuilder.ApplicationServices) for use elsewhere).
+* Avoid static access to services.
+For example, avoid statically-typing [IApplicationBuilder.ApplicationServices](xref:Microsoft.AspNetCore.Builder.IApplicationBuilder.ApplicationServices) for use elsewhere).
+* Keep DI factories fast and synchronous.
 * Avoid using the *service locator pattern*.
 For example, don't invoke <xref:System.IServiceProvider.GetService*> to obtain a service instance when you can use DI instead:

   **Incorrect:**